1Password/scim-examples/beta/docker/README.md

         docker stack deploy --compose-file - op-scim-bridge
 ```

-Copy the example command to a text editor.
-Replace `scim.example.com` with the fully qualified domain name of the DNS record created in [Get started](#get-started), then run the command to deploy your SCIM bridge.

 ### Connect your SCIM bridge to Google Workspace

-If you are integrating with Google Workspace, use `compose.gw.yaml` to create the additional Docker secrets needed for Workspace.
+If you are integrating with Google Workspace, use the `compose.gw.yaml` file to merge the Workspace configuration and create the additional Docker secrets needed for Workspace into the canonical configuration and deploy the stack:
 > **Warning**
 >
 > If you are *not* integrating with Workspace, skip this section and [test your SCIM bridge](#test-your-scim-bridge).

-*Example command:*

 ```sh
 docker stack config \